MicrosoftDocs/ATADocs/ATPDocs/playbook-domain-dominance.md

 # Domain dominance playbook

-The last lab in this four-part series for [!INCLUDE [Product long](includes/product-long.md)] security alerts is a domain dominance playbook.
-The purpose of the [!INCLUDE [Product short](includes/product-short.md)] security alert lab is to illustrate **[!INCLUDE [Product short](includes/product-short.md)]**'s capabilities in identifying and detecting potential attacks against your network.
-The lab explains how to test against some of [!INCLUDE [Product short](includes/product-short.md)]'s *discrete* detections using [!INCLUDE [Product short](includes/product-short.md)]'s *signature*-based capabilities.
-The labs don't include [!INCLUDE [Product short](includes/product-short.md)] advanced machine-learning, user, or entity-based behavioral detections and alerts.
+The last lab in this four-part series for Microsoft Defender for Identity security alerts is a domain dominance playbook.
+The purpose of the Defender for Identity security alert lab is to illustrate **Defender for Identity**'s capabilities in identifying and detecting potential attacks against your network.
+The lab explains how to test against some of Defender for Identity's *discrete* detections using Defender for Identity's *signature*-based capabilities.
+The labs don't include Defender for Identity advanced machine-learning, user, or entity-based behavioral detections and alerts.
 Those types of detections and alerts aren't included in testing because they require a learning period, and real network traffic for up to 30 days.
-For more information about each lab in this series, see the [[!INCLUDE [Product short](includes/product-short.md)] security alert lab overview](playbook-lab-overview.md).
+For more information about each lab in this series, see the [Defender for Identity security alert lab overview](playbook-lab-overview.md).

-This playbook shows some of the domain dominance threat detections and security alerts services of [!INCLUDE [Product short](includes/product-short.md)] using simulated attacks from common, real-world, publicly available hacking and attack tools.
+This playbook shows some of the domain dominance threat detections and security alerts services of Defender for Identity using simulated attacks from common, real-world, publicly available hacking and attack tools.
 The methods covered are typically used at this point in the cyber-attack kill chain to achieve persistent domain dominance.

-In this lab, you'll simulate attempts to achieve persistent domain dominance in order to review each of [!INCLUDE [Product short](includes/product-short.md)]'s detections for the following common methods:
+In this lab, you'll simulate attempts to achieve persistent domain dominance in order to review each of Defender for Identity's detections for the following common methods:

 > [!div class="checklist"]
 >